bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.rst

                MODULE_DESCRIPTION("Demonstrates procfs");

       .. container:: outline-3
-         :name: outline-container-org1725e6a
+         :name: outline-container-org80c0c62

          .. rubric:: 7.1.
 Read and Write a /proc File
-            :name: org1725e6a
+            :name: org80c0c62

          .. container:: outline-text-3
             :name: text-7-1

-            We have seen a very simple example for a /proc file where we only read the file /proc/helloworld.
+            We have seen a simple example for a /proc file where we only read the file /proc/helloworld.
 It's also possible to write in a /proc file.
 It works the same way as read, a function is called when the /proc file is written.
 But there is a little difference with read, data comes from user, so you have to import data from user space to kernel space (with copy_from_user or get_user)

             The reason for copy_from_user or get_user is that Linux memory (on Intel architecture, it may be different under